Conviviality in Motion

 The project proceeds from a preliminary concept of "Conviviality in Motion" that will serve as a shared frame of reference for the empirical part of the study.
 This will consist of three multi-sited ethnographic studies of multiethnic Christian communities in Switzerland, Germany, and Italy and two cross-sectional studies.
 The first cross-sectional study will attend to the interaction between Christians and Muslims that appears to be a pivotal common thread to all field sites; the second cross-sectional study will compare and synthesize all findings in light of an empirically grounded theological account of Conviviality in Motion.

-Switzerland: "Unconditioned Conviviality?
-Dynamics of Exchange in Two Diverse Christian Communities in Switzerland" (working title)"
+Switzerland: "Unconditional Conviviality?
+Dynamics of Exchange in Multilingual Congregations in Precarious Contexts"

 Tabea Eugster-Schaetzle